PAYONE-GmbH/PCP-ServerSDK-php/README.md

 ## HTTP Client Customization

-The SDK allows you to customize the underlying HTTP client used for API requests.
-This provides flexibility to configure timeouts, add interceptors, set up proxies, or implement custom authentication mechanisms.
+The SDK allows you to customize the underlying Guzzle HTTP client used for API requests.
+This provides flexibility to configure timeouts, add interceptors, set up proxies, implement custom authentication mechanisms, and more.

+### Overview

+HTTP client customization enables you to:
+- Configure custom timeouts and connection settings
+- Set up proxy servers for corporate environments
+- Add custom headers and authentication
+- Implement request/response middleware for logging or monitoring
+- Configure SSL/TLS settings
+- Add retry logic and error handling

 ### Global HTTP Client Configuration